mooreolith/es.ipynb/README.md

 # es.ipynb Reference
 Welcome to the most recent installment of [es.ipynb](https://mooreolith.github.io/es.ipynb).
 This is a Jupyter-like notebook, but for Browser-side JavaScript, and including a handful of bells and whistles.
+Don't forget to save your work (CTRL-S, or Download).

 ## Running
 You don't have to install anything to run this program.
 It lives in the browser, and currently runs on github pages.
-Follow [this link](https://mooreolith.github.io/es.ipynb) to try it out now, and don't forget to save your work (CTRL-S, or Download).

 ## Installation
 You can install it through